motion/orbit/notes/next.md

 ## product

+- onboarding fixes from pleerock

+  - building oracle
+  - bootstrap struggle to install @mcro/preset-motion
+  - iohook fails silently if accessibility doesn't work
+  - perhaps could have an electron shell pre-build and symlink things in
+    - that would also give you a single .app to run?

 - open bit on keyboard enter after search
 - improve github peek design
 - improve gdocs card and peek design